The Glasgow Climate Summit & Finance

 G7 state of play

-As of May 2021, only two G7 nations had committed to raising their climate finance towards delivery of the $100bn.
+As of May 2021 – before the G7 summit in Cornwall – only two G7 nations had committed to raising their climate finance towards delivery of the $100bn.

 The US has committed to doubling climate finance from its 2016 level – amounting to $5.7bn a year over the five year period.
-Whilst a considerable advance, it has been criticised as ‘not particularly ambitious’.
+Whilst a considerable advance, it has been criticised as ‘not particularly ambitious’ and there remains pressure on the US to commit more ahead of COP26.

 This is because the US, largely absent from the UNFCCC for four years, contributed nothing during that time.
 They have fallen behind other donors, and arguably therefore have some catching up to do before they are keeping pace with their fair share of contributions.